 On every 8th March, International Women’s Day (IWD) celebrates the achievements of women throughout the world.
-India is blessed to have most brilliant female achievers who went across all odds in different professions and conquered them.
+India is blessed to have the most brilliant female achievers who went across all odds in different professions and conquered them.

-Take a look at these famous Indian woman achievers and celebrate these power packed great women from India.
+Take a look at these famous Indian woman achievers and celebrate these power-packed great women from India.

 “Power’s not given to you.
 You have to take it.” — Beyonce

 Machine doesn't know your gender.
 Be it a boy or a girl, you've to be competent, the Indian Air Force doesn't discriminate.
 To make the 30 mins of sortie work you've to do a lot of ground work, the contribution of the team that supports is immensely important: Avani Chaturvedi. pic.twitter.com/DQLaN4GbDg